Lycopene

 Supports healthy aging*

 Lycopene is one member in a class of natural pigments called carotenoids—carotenoids are fat-soluble yellow, orange, or red pigments.
 Lycopene is on the red end of the carotenoid pigment color continuum.
-The main dietary source is red tomatoes and tomato products—over 80% of the lycopene in American diets comes from tomato products—but lycopene can be found in lower amounts in some other pink-red colored foods such as watermelon and grapefruit.
+Lycopene can’t be synthesized in the body, so must be obtained from the diet.
+The main dietary sources are red tomatoes and tomato products—over 80% of the lycopene in American diets comes from tomato products—but lycopene can be found in lower amounts in some other pink-red colored foods such as watermelon and grapefruit.
 Lycopene is a plant defense compound, acting to protect tomatoes, as an example, against environmental stress such as sunlight.
 Since it is fat-soluble, lycopene is active in places with high lipid content, where it’s a powerful antioxidant.
-These places include cell membranes (which have a lipid bilayer), mitochondria, and the brain and nervous system.
-There is a growing body of research, mostly in animals, suggesting that lycopene supports protective, repair and regenerative processes in the brain.
+These places include cell membranes (which have a lipid bilayer), mitochondria, the skin, and the brain and nervous system.
+There is a growing body of research, mostly in animals, suggesting that lycopene supports protective, repair and regenerative processes in the brain [1].
+In the skin, lycopene acts as an antioxidant, especially during circumstances when skin is exposed to environmental stressors.
+Lycopene levels decline with age in the skin, while supplementation with lycopene supports healthy skin levels of lycopene [2,3].*

-One of our dosing principles is to determine whether there is a dosing range, in which many of the benefits occur and above which there appears to be diminishing returns (i.e., a threshold), and to provide a dose within this threshold range (see Neurohacker Dosing Principles).
+Average dietary intake of lycopene in the United States is about 7-8 mg [4,5].
+Some adults get much less than this amount (i.e., <1 mg), while about 5% of adults may eat enough lycopene-rich foods to get closer to 20 mg a day [6,7].
+So, supplementation of 4 to 8 mg a day can make a large contribution to what’s obtained from foods.
+One of our formulating principles is to determine whether there is a serving range in which many of the benefits occur and above which there appears to be diminishing returns (i.e., a threshold), and to provide a serving within this threshold range (see Neurohacker Dosing Principles).
 We consider lycopene to be one of these threshold compounds.
-While a wide range of doses of lycopene have been used in studies, functional benefits have been reported even at the lower to more moderate doses.
-And because lycopene is fat-soluble, and like other fat-soluble compounds, accumulates over time, lower amounts are needed when it will be given over longer periods of time.
+While a wide range of amounts of lycopene have been used in studies, functional benefits have been reported even at the lower to more moderate servings (i.e., 4-8 mg) [8–14].
+And because lycopene is fat-soluble, and fat-soluble compounds tend to accumulate over time, we believe lower amounts are sufficient to augment dietary intake when it will be given over longer periods of time.*

 Supports adrenergic signaling [1]